curefit/react-crux/readme.md

    * _representative_ - Set to true if this field is representative of the parent object.
 Used to show in other select menus etc. Typically name/title fields are representative
    * _type_ - If not set, type is assumed to be a simple text field edited using an input text HTML element
         - _select_ - For dropdowns with single select option.
 Detailed explanation later.
 [Example](https://curefit.github.io/react-crux-examples/#/select)
+        - _multiselect_ - For dropdowns with multiple select option.
+Detailed explanation later.
         - _iterable_ - For lists (of strings or objects or selects).
 Detailed explanation later.
 [Example](https://curefit.github.io/react-crux-examples/#/iterable)
         - _nested_ - For objects which have fields of their own.
 Detailed explanation later.
 [Example](https://curefit.github.io/react-crux-examples/#/nested)
         - _typeahead_ - For searching within dropdown.
 Specification is same as select.
 It is a local search.
 Remote search is currently not supported.